markjivko/rpg/readme.txt

 * **exponential**: `a⋅bˣ + c`

 Nothing was hard-coded, not even the tutorial, so you can change the game any way you like.
-Future versions will include the ability to install game "themes", plugins that contain unique game mechanics and graphics that work with the Stephino RPG framework.

 = Admin Console =
 As an admin, you have complete control over your game.
 Just press **Alt+Ctrl+C** to toggle the console and type **help** to list all available commands.
 You can add resources to players, change building levels, fast-forward the game and more.
 New abilities will be added from time to time.

+= Themes (PRO) =
+Modify the design of your game to your heart's content directly from your browser.
+Themes are meant to be portable, i.e. you can export your game design and game mechanics changes as your very own themes in the form of Zip archives.

 = Microtransactions (PRO) =
 You can enable microtransactions using PayPal and start monetizing your game.